 A lot of the decorations and things that we find fun about Halloween are very very scary to your dogs.
 Do not have them interact with things that jump out or will suddenly startle them.
 Do not tease them with things that they are scared of.
 It is not nice, and worse, can result in long-lasting behavioral problems.

 On Halloween night while everyone is running around in their costumes and trick-or-treating keep your dog’s walk short and sweet.
-Get them their nice long exercise walk early in the day, and give them a shorter potty walk in the afternoon and evening.
-If your dog is itching for something to do play some inside games with them, do some tricks, training, or play fetch inside.
+Get them their long exercise walk early in the day, and give them a shorter potty walk in the afternoon and evening.
+If your dog is itching for something to do, play some inside games with them, give them some puzzle toys, do some tricks, training, play with a flirt pole, or play fetch inside.

-Talk to your vet, if your dog has a history of finding Halloween incredibly difficult, schedule a visit with your vet and see if there is some type of short term anti-anxiety medication they can prescribe to help your dog cope better with such a stressful night.
+If you foresee having difficulties implementing these strategies, Talk to your vet, if your dog has a history of finding Halloween incredibly difficult, schedule a visit with your vet and see if there is some type of short term anti-anxiety medication they can prescribe to help your dog cope better with such a scary and dangerous night.